Woman's body found in Rochester, police say no indication of foul play

 Woman’s body found in Rochester, police say no indication of foul play

-(ABC 6 News) – A search for Alice Dobmeier has lead to Rochester investigators finding a woman’s body on March 15.
+(ABC 6 News) – The search for Alice Dobmeier has lead to Rochester investigators finding a woman’s body on March 15.

 According to Rochester Police and Fire Department, the body was found by a retention pond off of 25 Street Southeast near Broadway Avenue South.